guillefix/transflower-lightning/README.md

 * There's also an implementation of the original `MoGlow` model itselft to be used as a baseline
 * The `ResidualFlower` model is a new experiment I'm trying now where the mean of output is predicted by a (deterministic) MT, and the NF models only the deviation (residal) from the mean.

+You can see some more details in [this post](https://openlab-flowers.inria.fr/t/transflower-high-dim-continuous-probabilistic-models-with-attention-and-their-applications/909)

 ### Normalizing flows

 A very quick summary of normalizing flows.
 Normalizing flows are implicit generative models, which also allow computation of the exact probability (so they are explicit at the same time?
 I find the nomenclature confusing).
 This is done because the function mapping the stochastic latent to the output is reversible.
 We usually define the following